Date Updated: 09/03/2025

 • Is anyone at home sick with diarrhea, or has anyone at home been hospitalized in the last several weeks?

-• Have you ever been diagnosed with diarrhea related to C. difficile or antibiotics?
+• Have you ever been diagnosed with diarrhea related to C. diff or antibiotics?

 • Are you being treated for any other medical conditions?

-• Have you traveled recently to areas with an unsafe water supply?
+• Have you traveled recently to an area with an unsafe water supply?

 • Does anything seem to improve your symptoms?